-Ignoring the U.S. Constitution they swore to uphold, officials in six states, including four swing state judges and other election officials, decreed what amounted to extensions to Election Day, lax signature verification, and other non-legislature guided procedures.
+Ignoring the U.S. Constitution they swore to uphold, officials in six states, including four swing state judges and other election officials, decreed what amounted to extensions to Election Day, lax signature verification, and other non-legislated procedures.

 *Congress certifies Electoral votes as being lawful or not.
 The 6 (some argue 8) states, whose non-state legislative officials/bureaucrats changed election laws did so unconstitutionally, and therefore their (states) Electoral votes should NOT have been validated, no matter to whom they were pledged.
 Constitutionally, this would have thrown the 2020 Presidential election into the House of Representatives to decide.

 Each state receives one vote to elect the president in this process, and because the Republicans at the time were in the majority (House of Representatives) their votes would have been for Donald Trump.
-Congress, instead, voted to certify ALL the Electoral votes, despite the unconstitutional/illegal actions by the aforementioned 6/8 states.
-(Liars to their oath of office are the greatest threat to our country, including the Supreme Court judges who decided not to weigh-in in this critically important challenge to our U.S. Constitution) This is why supporters of Donald Trump claim the election was stolen.
+Vice President Mike Pence voted to certify ALL the Electoral votes, despite the unconstitutional/illegal actions by the aforementioned 6/8 states.
+(Liars to their oath of office are the greatest threat to our country, including the Supreme Court judges who decided not to weigh-in in this critically important election challenge.)
+This is why supporters of Donald Trump claim the election was stolen.

 Conversely, until there is an amendment to supersede Article 1, Section 4 of the U.S. Constitution, legislatures remain the sole power with enacting election laws for their respective states.

 In June of 2021, the Biden Justice Department sues the State of Georgia over the passage of election laws.
 Biden, as well as Attorney General Merrick Garland and all other sworn officials involved with challenging said legislation, having sworn to uphold the Constitution, make themselves liars to their oath of office.